preciofishbone/OmniaDocsG2/working-with-documents/authoring-controlled-documents/working-with-published-documents/index.rst

 .. image:: published-example-new3.png

-All options are found in the dot menu for a document:
+All options are found in the dot menu for a document (image from Omnia 6.12):

 .. image:: published-dot-menu-new2.png